zubinchopra/portaldocs/portal-sdk/generated/top-extensions-performance.md

 <a name="performance-part-performance"></a>
 ## Part performance

-Part performance is centered around specific areas that are encapsulated under the `PartRevealed` action.
+Part performance is measured  around specific areas that are encapsulated under the `PartRevealed` action.
 They are as follows.

 1. The constructor
 1. The call to the `OnInputsSet` method